ruffle-rs/ruffle-android/README.md

 - [X] Keyboard input: only with physical keyboard connected or through `scrcpy`
   - This was needed: https://github.com/rust-windowing/winit/pull/2226
 - [X] Split into a separate repo
+- [X] Add ability to Open SWF by entered/pasted URL (or even directly from clipboard)
+  - No direct clipboard open, but easy to paste into the text field...
 - [X] Unglitchify rendering: scale, center and letterbox the content properly
 - [X] Add building this to CI, at least to the release workflow
   - This repo has its own CI setup, which builds APKs